-We also have many helpers, both local WIRES members and occasionally overseas visitors, who assist us, and the fauna and flora, to survive and thrive.
+We also have many helpers, both local and visitors from overseas visitors, who assist us.
 We thank all of them for their support.
 Without them we couldn't save as many little lives as we do.
 Just some of the wonderful people who currently help, or have helped us over the years...

 Many thanks for bush regeneration assistance from:

 Dan has been helping to do heaps of landcare and weed control at Araucaria over the past couple of years, including as part of some of our funded projects.

 Philippe Binetruy (pictured right) and his team

 Julie Reid - Jiggi Landcare - for all her advice, mentoring and grant assistance

 We are active members and licensed carers with WIRES Northern Rivers and are also members and rescuers with Friends of the Koala.
 Our Sanctuary is listed with Humane Society International's Wildlife Land Trust.